Configuring Proportional Multipath for VNF

 route-map GIR deny 5

-The following example shows how to display the GIR user-defined profile for the normal mode:
+Use the show maintenance profile normal-mode command to display the GIR user-defined profile for the normal mode.

 switch# show maintenance profile normal-mode